NyqEvo/readme-generator/scripts/README.md

 ## Installation

-none needed
+give this a shot yourself!

 ## Usage

-to test this code
+to test my program

 ## Contribution Guidelines

-give it a shot as well
+try it out

 ## License